Appalachian Power representatives plan to upgrade the electric transmission grid in Fayette County.

 June 18, 2021: Project representatives encourage landowners to submit their feedback about the project by Friday, July 16.
 To provide comments on how this project affects your property or to provide special conditions related to your property, please use the comment from below or call 833-313-3743.

-Crews plan to build the transmission line using a combination of steel H-frame poles and lattice towers.
+Crews plan to build the transmission line using a combination of single and double steel poles.

 Right-of-Way Width: Approximately 100 feet*

-At Appalachian Power, we are committed to meeting the energy needs of customers while protecting the environment and natural beauty of the region.
+At Appalachian Power, we are committed to meeting the energy needs of customers while protecting the environment.

 * Exact structure, height and right-of-way may vary